Concept for a reworked victorian terrace in brick zinc and render with crittall style doors

-This late Victorian terraced property in East Dulwich is sited on a narrow, and tightly packed sloping site.
-The existing houses all have relatively low pitched main roofs and narrow low ceiling closet wings, disconnected from the rest of the living spaces by their position and by several steps.
+Sited on a narrow, and tightly packed sloping site, the existing houses are narrow, dark and disconnected, lacking storage and meaningful relationships with the garden.
 The owner, a young professional, challenged us to create a home that could evolve to meet their needs over the long term and make use of every available inch of space.

 Key to the regenerated layout was a generous garden facing kitchen that we designed as a place to cook, work from home and socialise.
 Here, a full length bespoke bench stretches the length of the space and morphs into the stepped level change, creating a dynamic space for formal dining as well as more casual seating in the narrow plot.